Administrative policy regarding supplemental pay for classified and unclassified hourly civil service staff and members

 (a) An assignment that requires the employees to perform the same job or type of work for two or more units.
 While the essential position responsibilities remain the same, the increase is for coordination of activities and additional breadth and scope of responsibilities.

 (b) An assignment that requires the employee to perform the core duties of his/her current classification plus varied duties of other classifications at the same or higher pay grade, but not substantial enough to warrant reclassification.

 (d) Recognition of achievement.
 A one-time lump-sum payment may be made to an employee to recognize the successful accomplishment of a significant, but temporary project.
 The amount will not be included in the employee’s base rate of pay, nor be considered when applying any type of increase percentage to the base rate of pay.
 Overall performance will be considered before this type of payment is made.

 This process must involve a written recommendation and consultation with the compensation officer.
 The vice president for human resources and the appropriate executive officer must approve any payment of this type in advance before the payment is processed and the amount communicated to the employee.

 (2) Supplemental pay will be determined and awarded according to the following guidelines:

-(b) Requests must be submitted in a timely manner and in cases (C)(1)(a), (C)(1)(b), and (C)(1)(d), be reviewed with the compensation office prior to assigning a classified employee any work that is not consistent with the employee’s classification.
+(b) Requests must be submitted in a timely manner and in cases of paragraphs (C)(1)(a), (C)(1)(b), and (C)(1)(d) of this rule, be reviewed with the compensation office prior to assigning a classified employee any work that is not consistent with the employee’s classification.